forestgrape/people_interactions/people_interactions.md

 ## Relevance
-* International Relations: How to design and whether or not to cut them on conflicts.
+* International Relations: How to design and promote.
+Whether or not to cut ties on conflicts.